Dr. Jessica Barnes (she/her)

 Undergraduate Research Assistant

 In Spring 2020 Julianna was an undergraduate research assistant in the Dayer Lab.
 She conducted a Twitter Social Media Analysis of killer whale calf death that occurred a few years ago off of the Pacific Coast.
 The purpose of this project was to explore the connection between wildlife value orientations, anthropomorphism, and sad emotions in the public’s response to the event.
-Currently, Juliana is searching for graduate programs to continue studying conservation social science – specifically to benefit and support minorities in natural resources.
 Her career aspiration is to become a human dimensions professor to teach students the importance of this field and continue her own research.

 Seth Finkel (he/him)